vishnu123r/toggl-time-visual/README.md

 ## Known Issues
 - UI/UX and frontend requires improvement
 - Deploying the app to Heroku
-- Setting and connecting a Postgres Database to Heroku
+- Setting up and connecting a Postgres Database to Heroku

 ## Future Plans
 - An integration app where we can view other types of personal data (e.g., habits, workouts etc.)